cesc1989/backend-handbook/manuscript/01-setup/02-linode.md

 ### Harden SSH Service from Configuration File

-Leaving the default configuration for the ssh service is not recommendable because it leaves your server open to attacks from hackers or anyone with the intention of breaking your machine.
+Leaving the default configuration for the ssh service is not recommendable because it leaves your server open to attacks from intruders or anyone with the intention of breaking your machine.

 By modifying some settings in the `sshd_config` file your server will be more secured though not impenetrable, but something is better than nothing.